Jsouto58/ME-405-LASER-TRACER/README.md

 ## Created by Jake Souto and Harrison Power

 ###### Project
   The objective for this project was to create a 2½ degree pen plotter with the challenge of making both dimensions non-linear.
 For our project we chose to control a laser pointer across two radial dimensions taking a long exposure photo of the laser path to “record the drawing”.
+In addition to this, we plot the curve that the machine is drawing on the computer in real time.
 Below is our final design.
   <p align="center">
   <img src="Fullview.jpeg" alt="drawing" align = "center" width="600"/>
   </p>